eficode-academy/docker-katas/labs/03-deletion.md

 Spin up the container with `docker run -ti alpine`

-list all the folders on the root level to see the whole distribution:
+and then list all the folders on the root level to see the whole distribution:

 ```
 ls /